maumitabhaumik/maumitabhaumik.github.io/index.md

 <h2> <span style="color: #3498DB ;">Updates!</span> </h2>

+- Manuscript accepted for publication at _First Language_.

-- Paper selected for a Talk in the _main session_ at _Sinn und Bedeutung 30_ at Goethe University, Frankfurt.
+- Paper accepted for a Talk at _Sinn und Bedeutung 30_.

-- Paper selected for Talk at _XPRAG Fest 2025 - Experiments on the Semantics/Pragmatics Interface_ at ZAS, Berlin.
+- Paper accepted for Talk at _XPRAG Fest 2025 - Experiments on the Semantics/Pragmatics Interface_ at ZAS, Berlin.

-- Paper selected for Lightning Talk at _Amsterdam Colloquium 2024_.
+- Paper accepted for Lightning Talk at _Amsterdam Colloquium 2024_.

 &nbsp;